 Description of Project:

-Enron is currently engaged in the development of the Project in St. Lucie County, Florida.
+ENA is currently engaged in the development of the Project in St. Lucie County, Florida.
 The Project would consist of two or three GE 7FA combustion turbines operating in simple cycle.
 The primary fuel for the Project would be natural gas and No. 2 fuel oil would be the backup fuel.
 TPS would develop, construct, own and operate the Project and the commercial operation date is anticipated to be June 1, 2002.
 The design and configuration of the Project would be finalized during the Negotiation Period.
 TPS would supply the combustion turbines and engage the EPC Contractor for the Project.

-Development Assets Purchase Agreement:
+Purchase Agreement:

-The Development Assets Purchase Agreement would include the principle terms and conditions of the Transaction relating to the purchase of Enron’s interest in the Project by TPS.
+The Purchase Agreement would include the principle terms and conditions of the Transaction relating to the purchase of ENA’s interest in MEC by TPS.
 TPS would verify the scope and condition of the Development Assets during the Negotiation Period.
-The purchase price for the Development Assets would be determined during the Negotiation Period.
+For indicative purposes, the offer price for ENA’s interest in MEC is $8 million.

 Form of Purchase:

-The form of the purchase of the Development Assets would either be an asset purchase or a stock purchase of all of Enron’s ownership interest in the Enron subsidiary currently developing the Project.
+The form of the purchase of the Development Assets would either be an asset purchase or a stock purchase of all of ENA’s ownership interest in the ENA subsidiary currently developing the Project.
 Such form of transaction would be selected by the Parties during the Negotiation Period based on optimization of tax and accounting impacts on both Parties.

 Tolling Agreement:

-As part of the Transaction, TPS and Enron would enter into a Tolling Agreement for the Project pursuant to which Enron would agree to supply all of the natural gas for the Project and purchase all of the output from the Project.
+As part of the Transaction, TPS and ENA would enter into a Tolling Agreement for the Project pursuant to which ENA would agree to supply all of the natural gas for the Project and purchase all of the output from the Project.
 The term of the Tolling Agreement would be a period of five years commencing on commercial operation of the Project.
-The price Enron would pay for the output of the Project would include a capacity charge, a variable operations and maintenance charge for natural gas, a variable operations and maintenance charge for No. 2 fuel oil, and a per start charge.
+The price ENA would pay for the output of the Project would include a capacity charge, a variable operations and maintenance charge for natural gas, a variable operations and maintenance charge for No. 2 fuel oil, and a per start charge.
+An indicative term sheet for the Tolling Agreement is attached as Exhibit [__].

 Conversion to Combined Cycle:

 TPS would design and construct the Project to allow for conversion to combined cycle operation at some point in the future.
 TPS would bear all costs associated with modifying the Project for combined cycle operation.
-The Tolling Agreement would contain a provision for renegotiating the terms, conditions and length of the Tolling Agreement in the event TPS modifies the Project for combined cycle operation.
-TPS would have the right to terminate the Tolling Agreement if the following conditions have occurred: (i) TPS has notified Enron that it intends to convert the Project to combined cycle operation, (ii) TPS and Enron are unable to reach agreement on a mutually acceptable amendment to the Tolling Agreement, and (iii) three years have elapsed since the commercial operation date of the Project.
+The Tolling Agreement would contain a provision for the parties to use commercially reasonable efforts to renegotiate the terms, conditions and length of the Tolling Agreement in the event TPS modifies the Project for combined cycle operation.
+In any event, should the Parties not be able to reach agreement on any such terms, the Tolling Agreement shall continue in full force and effect for the remainder of the term.

 Fuel for the Project:

-Pursuant to the Tolling Agreement, Enron would be responsible for both the procurement and delivery of natural gas to the Project.
+Pursuant to the Tolling Agreement, ENA would be responsible for both the procurement and delivery of natural gas to the Project.
 TPS would be responsible for the procurement and delivery of No. 2 fuel oil to the Project and the commodity cost for such No. 2 fuel oil would be tied to an industry index that would be identified during the Negotiation Period.
 TPS would be responsible for all fuel handling and storage on the Project site.

 Purchase of Transmission Credits: